AndrewNguyenAI/CIS-25/README.md

-Week 5
+Week 6
 -------

-Module 6 – Strings and Classes
+Module 6 – Pointers and Memory

-File: module6.cpp

-This program uses a class named Item with name and quantity.
-It saves the item to a file called items.txt and then reads and prints the file contents.

-Module 11 – Constructors and Destructors

-File: module11.cpp
+File: module7.cpp

-This program uses a class named Product with id, name, and price.
-The constructor and destructor print messages, and printDetails() displays the product information.
+This program creates a list of 100 items and uses binary search to quickly find an item by its ID entered by the user.